 Employment termination—no matter the cause—is scary, disorienting, and disruptive to habitual patterns.
 Getting fired is never fun; layoffs are equally disheartening.
-In either scenario, your feelings of self-worth and self-esteem are dealt a blow.
+In either scenario, your feelings of self-worth and self-esteem are dealt a severe blow.

 Just when you most need a positive outlook to help you find your next opportunity, you feel dizzy as if your whole world is spinning out of control.
-You are disoriented, unsettled, and you have lost control over the variables that were the constants in your life.
+You are disoriented, unsettled, and you have lost control over the variables that were the constants in your everyday life.

 Signs of Impending Employment Termination

 Or, minimally, performance improvement discussion meetings with your supervisor or manager will have escalated.
 Your manager may also have involved Human Resources staff in these discussions as a witness but also as the arbiter and advisor of the proceedings.

 The employee handbook generally lists the circumstances and infractions under which progressive discipline, up to and including employment termination, are meted out.
 You will want to become familiar with these guidelines.

 If you believe your manager is building a case that will result in employment termination, you may want to speak to an attorney while you still have time to affect your employment.
 In other cases, employment termination is the right answer.
 You may be underperforming or ill-suited to the role you are expected to perform.

 Layoffs are also often obvious in retrospect.
 Many companies will communicate an increasingly dire financial forecast; other companies leave employees in the dark about their financial situation.
 Signs that a layoff might occur include some or all of the following.